M113 armoured personnel carriers in Australian service: Replacement

 As part of the LAND 400 project, the Australian Government is currently aiming to procure IFVs to replace the M113s from 2025.
 The Army believes that the M113s are "not expected to be deployable for anything other than low intensity/low risk missions beyond 2025", and will reach the end of their service life in 2030.
 The introduction of IFVs will give the Australian Army a new capability, and better enable it to take part in high intensity warfare.

 A request for tender for IFVs was issued in mid-2018.
 At this time, it was intended to acquire up to 450 IFVs as well as 17 manoeuvre support vehicles.
 In September 2019, Hanwha Defense Australia's AS21 Redback and Rheinmetall Defence Australia's Lynx IFVs were selected for further evaluation.
 The number of vehicles to be acquired was reduced to 300 in mid-2022.
-A decision on the type of IFV to be purchased was originally scheduled for 2022, but has been delayed until 2023 to align with the Defence Strategic Review that will be completed in March that year.
-The ABC reported in October 2022 that there is speculation that the project may be cancelled due to its cost.
-M113s will remain in service with the Army's combat units until they are fully replaced by the new IFVs.
+A decision on the type of IFV to be purchased was originally scheduled for 2022, but was delayed until 2023 to align with completion of a Defence Strategic Review in March that year.
+The ABC reported in October 2022 that there was speculation that the project may be cancelled due to its cost.
+In April 2023 the number of IFVs to be acquired was reduced to 129 to free up funding for other defence priorities.
+This will be sufficient to equip a single mechanised battalion.
+It was announced in July 2023 that the AS21 Redback had been selected, with deliveries to begin in 2027.
+M113s will remain in service with the Army's combat units until they are replaced by the new IFVs.